pusher/buddha/README.md

 Configuration
 -------------

 A buddha configuration file consists of an array of jobs.
 Each job executes a set of commands and performs health checks after every command and before continuing to the next one.
-Currently implemented are HTTP and TCP health checks.
+Currently implemented are HTTP, TCP and script health checks.

 Every health check is executed within a timed constraint, as noted below: